-Summer 2016, I attended a residency at Gullkistan Center for Creativity in Laugarvatn, Iceland with my Canadian friend and colleague, the curator Melanie O’Brian.
+Summer 2016, I attended a ten day residency at Gullkistan Center for Creativity in Iceland with my Canadian friend, the curator Melanie O’Brian.
 Our “Aim of Stay”, as they phrase it at Gullkistan, was to engage the tradition of walking thinkers by conducting a series of conversations about art and its many tangents while walking the Icelandic landscape.

-There was no internet in the summer house where Melanie and I had stayed and so, in bed at night with the midnight sun as my lamp, I would compile a daily list of words that captured the day’s key insights.
-One word was “generativeness”, which the note app on my phone autocorrected to “generative mess”.
-Hhmmmm.
+Melanie and I did not record our conversations.
+At night, in the midnight sun, I would compile daily lists of words that captured the day’s key insights.
+One word was “generativeness”.
+The note app on my phone autocorrected it to “generative mess”.